The Children of Black Brook

 Cadi did not hear an answer, the scream that was building in her throat echoed through the still trees.
 She woke, kicking and thrashing at the emptiness.
 She struggled uselessly against the seatbelt that was cutting into her shoulder, pinning her to the seat inside the car like a helpless, overturned turtle.

-“Help me!”
-She pleaded to the voices, “I’m stuck.”
+“Help me!” she pleaded to the voices, “I’m stuck.”

 “She better hurry,” another voice said, “he will be here soon.”

 “Who’s out there?
 Hello?
 Hey, get me the hell out of here!”
 Cadi demanded as her numb fingers struggled to undo the seat belt.
-Finally she heard the buckle snap and the roof of the car rushed up to greet her.
+She finally heard the buckle snap and the roof of the car rushed up to greet her.
 She kicked ferociously at the window until it shattered.
 Crawling over broken glass she met the cold night air with relief and fear.
 The snow had stopped falling, the bitter wind had retreated, and she was completely alone.

 “How long was I out?”
 Cadi wondered as she rubbed her numb hands together.
-Her eyes scanned the barren tree line then the length of the road.
+Her eyes scanned the barren tree line, then the length of the road.
 She was alone.

 “My mind must have been playing tricks on me,” she easily convinced herself.
 “I’m out in the middle of nowhere.
 There’s no way I saw a child out here.
-The voices were just figments of my imag…”
+The voices were just figments of my imagin—”

 “You should not be here,” the childlike voice cautioned her again.

+Cadi felt like her insides froze.
 A scream caught in her throat.
 She couldn’t breathe.
 It was not fear, it was absolute terror.

 Closing her eyes and begging it was only her imagination, she slowly turned.
 When Cadi forced her eyes opened several young children, the oldest not being more than ten or eleven years old, the youngest barely five, stood looking up at her.
-Their faces were ashen, almost transparent, their clothes faded to a washed out hue of gray, their eyes doll-like and lifeless.
-Cadi knew she was looking at something that only a few minutes ago she believed never existed.

 “I’m already dead,” Cadi said out loud.
 The sound of her own voice did little to comfort her.
 These childlike things she did not understand were forewarning her of something far more treacherous, and she had only the sound of her quivering voice to ascertain whether or not she survived the crash.

-“I’m already dead,” She repeated as her eyes scanned the absolute stillness of her surroundings and stopped at the car.
+“I’m already dead,” she repeated as her eyes scanned the absolute stillness of her surroundings and stopped at the car.
 It was empty.
 Her body was not in it.

 “Maybe I’m not dead,” she said, a tiny sensation of hope welling up inside her.